Fast texture mapping for triangle soups using electrostatic monopole field lines

 Iij:=k=1mwk1|ci-yjk|.

 All results were computed using the correct formula.
-Only the definitions mixed up the potential field with the scalar electric field.

 Plots